 Camp4 is reader supported.
 We earn an affiliate commission if you buy through our links .
 Learn More.

-As outdoor enthusiasts, survivalists, preppers and bushcrafters we often hypothesise about surviving with nothing but a knife, but what is that really like in practice?
+As outdoor enthusiasts, survivalists, preppers, and bushcrafters we often hypothesize about surviving with nothing but a knife, but what is that really like in practice?
 A knife really can make the difference between life and death but you will need to work very hard with that knife to get the other necessities of survival if a knife really is all you have.

-In this article I’ll show you how to make fire in a survival situation with nothing but your knife.
-The knife you will see in this article is the knife that came out top in the best survival knife article the other day.
+In this article, I’ll show you how to make a fire in a survival situation with nothing but your knife.
+The knife you will see in this article is a knife that is featured in our best survival knife article.
 It is the Fällkniven F1 but the one here is the ‘3G’ version.
 Identical in appearance to the standard F1 which features a blade of VG-10 laminated stainless steel, the 3G version has an upgraded blade of laminated 3G steel which provides added edge retention and strength.

 With your improvised shoelace bow string and a bit of perseverance a bow drill fire is very achievable.
 What if you don’t have any shoelaces?
 Without them you will need to improvise cord from scratch as well and this will be a significant challenge.

 There is a vast variety of natural options for making cord; from animal skins to tree bark and plant fibers making cord in the wild is not that challenging.
 Making cord strong enough to act as the bowstring for a bow drill friction fire is another challenge entirely.
 Not only does that cord for your bowstring need to be strong it must be fairly resistant to abrasion as the action of spinning a wooden drill is very hard on the bowstring and the string will very quickly be weakened and break even if it’s tensile strength is good.